-When we talk about healthy, strong, and shiny hair, we often focus on shampoos and serums – but the real power lies in internal support.
-Vitamins for hair growth and dry scalp They play a key role in maintaining a healthy scalp, promoting growth and reducing hair loss.
+When we talk about healthy, strong and shiny hair, we often focus on shampoos and serums - but the real power lies in the internal support.
+Vitamins for hair growth and dry scalp play a key role in maintaining a healthy scalp, promoting growth and reducing hair loss.

-If you're struggling with a dry, itchy scalp or notice increased hair loss, it may be time to check your vitamin and mineral intake.
+If you have problems with a dry, itchy scalp or notice increased shedding, it may be time to check your vitamin and mineral intake.

-Hair grows from hair follicles – delicate structures that need enough nutrientsto produce strong, healthy hair.
-When the body lacks certain micronutrients, this often first shows up in the hair:
+Hair grows from hair follicles - delicate structures that need sufficient nutrients to produce strong, healthy hair.
+When the body lacks certain micronutrients, this often first shows itself in the hair:

 - less shiny,

-– the scalp becomes more sensitive, itchy or dry.
+- the scalp is more sensitive, itchy or dry.

-In addition, they have hair follicles one of the highest rates of cell division in the body, meaning they are extremely sensitive to nutritional deficiencies.
+Additionally, hair follicles have one of the highest rates of cell division in the body, which means they are extremely sensitive to nutritional deficiencies.
 (1*)

 - Biotin (vitamin B7) – one of the most important vitamins for hair strength and elasticity.
 (2*)